atul-atul/atul-atul.github.io/docs/_posts/2021-11-15-summary-joe-armstrongs-thesis-erlang.md

   - "technical-reading"
 ---

-If the post [https://abjtechblog.wordpress.com/2021/04/29/takeaways-from-joe-armstrongs-thesis/](https://abjtechblog.wordpress.com/2021/04/29/takeaways-from-joe-armstrongs-thesis/) was a long read, here is an attempt at a shorter version of my notes of [Joe Armstrong's thesis](https://erlang.org/download/armstrong_thesis_2003.pdf) on **Making reliable distributed systems in the presence of software errors**.
+If my [earlier post about Joe Armstrong's Thesis](https://atul-atul.github.io/notes/2021/04/29/takeaways-from-joe-armstrongs-thesis.html) was a long read, here is an attempt at a shorter version of my notes of [Joe Armstrong's thesis](https://erlang.org/download/armstrong_thesis_2003.pdf) on **Making reliable distributed systems in the presence of software errors**.
+This post is still a little long read.
+But in my experience, papers talk a lot of conceptual things and are not easy to condense.

 The essential problem in making a fault-tolerant software system is that of fault-isolation.
 To provide fault isolation we use the notion of a process.
 Different programmers write different applications which are run in different processes.
 And errors in one application should not have a negative influence on the other applications running in the system.